 The road to UBC’s Next Century will take several months.
 You can view a process timeline here.

-The UBC community will be invited to comment on a draft strategic plan in the fall term prior to the plan being presented to the UBC Vancouver and UBC Okanagan Senates and the UBC Board of Governors.
+The UBC community will be invited to comment on the draft strategic plan prior to it being presented to the UBC Vancouver and UBC Okanagan Senates and the UBC Board of Governors.

-UBC’s Deans and Executive team will also play an important role throughout the process.
+UBC’s Deans and Executive team are playing an important role throughout the process.
+They are developing UBC’s vision and the big ideas that rest at the heart of the plan.
 They will ensure that the priorities, goals and actions are inspirational, achievable and appropriate for UBC now and into the future.

 The entire process is being overseen by Professor Santa J. Ono, President and Vice-Chancellor, with his Senior Advisor, Dr Emma Cunliffe, acting as project lead.